unboxedtechnology/angularjs-styleguide/README.md

   - Refactor logic for making data operations and interacting with data to a factory.
 Make data services responsible for XHR calls, local storage, stashing in memory, or any other data operations.

-    We only use the revealing module pattern in a factory when there is no state!
+    **We only use the revealing module pattern in a factory when there is no state!

-    *Why?*: The controller's responsibility is for the presentation and gathering of information for the view.
-It should not care how it gets the data, just that it knows who to ask for it.
-Separating the data services moves the logic on how to get it to the data service, and lets the controller be simpler and more focused on the view.

     *Why?*: This makes it easier to test (mock or real) the data calls when testing a controller that uses a data service.